-To verify that the Winbind PAM module is configured correctly, log on to the Linux VDA using a domain user account that has not been used before.
+Verify that the Winbind PAM module is configured correctly.
+To do so, log on to the Linux VDA using a domain user account that has not been used before.

-Verify that a corresponding Kerberos credential cache file was created for the uid returned by the 'id -u' command:
+Verify that a corresponding Kerberos credential cache file was created for the uid returned by the id -u command: